Sale is Ending soon!

 hanamichiflowerpath

-Could be said that there are only few males around the tea blogging industry, Goffrey Norman tracks down unique teas, unique tea growing regions, epic tea stories, and interesting tea people behind those stories.
-The good thing about this blog is that, as admitted by Geoffrey himself, this is not a tea review blog but entries about tea stories and those people behind it.
+It could be said that there are only a few males in the tea blogging industry.
+Goffrey Norman tracks down unique teas, unique tea growing regions, epic tea stories, and interesting tea people behind those stories.
+The good thing about this blog is that, as admitted by Geoffrey himself, this is not a tea review blog but entries about tea stories and the people behind them.

 Tea Squirrel (https://teasquirrel.com/)